 Several times a year, Vultr refreshes the WordPress One-Click app with software updates and security patches.
 These updates apply to newly deployed instances, but not to previously-deployed servers.
 To ensure your servers are fully patched and secure, migrate your deployed server to a new One-Click WordPress app periodically.
 Migrating is also a reliable method to deploy a new server with more memory, speed, or bandwidth.

 This procedure also applies to a WordPress site hosted anywhere.
 You can move to Vultr with confidence and 100% uptime for your users.
-Choose any of our server platforms to boost your website speed: Cloud Compute, High Frequency Compute, Bare Metal, or Dedicated Cloud.

 Before performing any troubleshooting, it is vital to have a reliable backup as a starting point.
 Please do not skip this step.
 If you are upgrading a Vultr VPS to a new One-Click WordPress, Vultr snapshots allow you to restore an exact point in time backup in case something goes wrong.
 See our Snapshot Quickstart guide for more details.
 If you are migrating your server to Vultr from another location, make sure you have a backup of the source server before proceeding.
 Make a complete server image backup if possible, or use a backup plugin for WordPress such as Updraft or Jetpack.